steven-exarcos/pass-documentation/community/developer-guidelines.md

 In general, we recommend the following procedures for testing:

 * If you're planning to submit a code through a Pull Request (PR), please run tests locally first.
 For Java code, this can be done using `mvn verify` or `mvn clean install`.
 To test the complete project, [run pass docker](../welcome-guide/setup-run-pass.md) to test.
 * If you're planning to submit code which includes new tests, Martin Fowler’s [The Practical Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) is a great resource for understanding how to structure tests.
+Additionally, we use this [definition for ITs](https://www.geeksforgeeks.org/software-engineering-integration-testing/) along with [Martin Fowler's definition](https://martinfowler.com/bliki/IntegrationTest.html).

-PASS has three different types of tests that are run against the application, and defined as:
+PASS has three different types of tests that are run against the application, and they are defined as:

 * **Unit Tests**: Unit tests focus on a single unit of code.
 They test very specific conditions, inputs, and expected outputs, validating that the unit behaves as intended.
 They are narrow in scope, and all other collaborators (e.g. other classes that are called by your class under test) are substituted with mocks or stubs.
-Unit tests do not guarantee the application will work as intended.
+Unit tests alone do not guarantee the application as a whole will work as intended.
 * **Integration Tests**: They test the integration of your application with other parts that are not part of your application e.g. databases, external REST APIs.
 They are not as narrow as Unit Tests, but still test one integration point at a time.
-These tests live within the boundary of the application.
+In addition, ITs focus on verifying the interactions and data exchange between different components or modules of a software application.
 * **Acceptance Tests**: They are a final validation step, ensuring PASS fits the workflow requirements for users.
 The [PASS Acceptance Tests](https://github.com/eclipse-pass/pass-acceptance-testing) runs through workflows using [Test Cafe](https://testcafe.io/) against an instance of PASS.
 All these tests must pass in order for PASS to be considered production ready.

 ### Back-end